georgeee/cardano-sl-article/article.md

 ## Requirements

-For Cardano SL we need a delegation scheme which would allow us to:
+We need a delegation scheme for Cardano SL.
+This scheme:

-1. Easily delegate/redelegate/revoke rights on stake owned by user.
+1. Should allow us to delegate/redelegate/revoke rights on stake owned by user.
-2. Won't require to expose PK on which money are kept to perform delegation.
+2. Shouldn't require to expose public key on which money are kept to perform delegation.
-3. Would be easy to integrate with HD wallets, i.e. to easily delegate from all keys of HD wallet tree/subtree to somebody.
+3. Should be easy to integrate with HD wallets, i.e. to easily delegate from all keys of HD wallet tree/subtree to somebody.

+The big concern is the fact that real stakeholders won't be online simultaneously in the beginning of the mainnet.

+Firthermore, new address' types can be introduced via softfork in the future, and we don't know in advance about semantics of these types.

-## Scheme
+## Original Scheme

 The concept of delegation is simple: any stakeholder can allow a delegate to generate blocks on her behalf.
 In the context of our protocol, where a slot leader signs the block it generates for a certain